Quantum Conditional Probabilities and New Measures of Quantum Information: Entropy Growth and Data Processing

-solves the constraint and that the map $\mathcal{E}_{S\leftarrow R}$ incorporates a projective measurement along the $\{\hat{P}_{r}\}_{r}$ basis in its definition.
-Conceptually, this projective measurement ensures that the intermediate composite state of the system and\emph{ }its environment re-factorize, thus leading to Markov-like evolution.
-We therefore have the relation
+We conclude that one set of maps that satisfies (\ref{eq:consistent}) are maps that incorporate a projective measurement along the $\{\hat{P}_{r}\}_{r}$ basis in their definition:

+Conceptually, this projective measurement ensures that the intermediate composite state of the system and\emph{ }its environment re-factorize, thus leading to Markov-like evolution.\footnote{Note that we could have instead inserted the projective measurement step along the $\{\hat{P}_{r}\}_{r}$ basis into the map $\mathcal{E}_{R\leftarrow Q}$.
+Either way, we demonstrate the existence of a set of maps satisfying the consistency condition (\ref{eq:consistent}).} Putting all this together, we have